-Please be aware that it may take the admissions office approximately one to two weeks to process all materials and update your checklist.
+Please be aware that it may take the Admissions Office approximately one to two weeks to process all materials and update your checklist.

-The personal statement allows you to highlight areas of your background or interests that may not be clear in other areas of your application.
+The statement of purpose allows you to highlight areas of your background or interests that may not be clear in other areas of your application.
 Therefore, it is very important to write a clear and concise statement that expresses your interest in the program, and what you hope to gain from, or bring to, the program of study.
 You may address special features of the program that made it the right fit for you, or you may address specific topics that you are interested in studying.
 You may wish to address aspects of your personal, academic, and work-related experiences that would make effective contributions to the program or would showcase your knowledge and interest in your chosen area of study.

 Q: Whom should I ask to write my recommendation letters?